syncfusion-content/wpf-docs/wpf/DataGrid/Paging.md

 ### Changing PageCount at run time while filtering
-You can change the [SfDataPager.PageCount](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Controls.DataPager.SfDataPager~PageCount.html) at runtime based on the records count in ‘OnDemandPaging’.
+You can change the [SfDataPager.PageCount](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Controls.DataPager.SfDataPager~PageCount.html) at runtime based on the records count in `OnDemandPaging`.
 Here, PageCount are modified by filtering the records in run time.